ashestosea/lipu-tenpo/README.md

 virtual_midnight = [0-23] (default = 2)
 ```

-Any entries logged before this hour will belong to the previous day. (e.g. `01:30 PROJ: reticulating splines` would belong to the previous day but `02:00 PROJ: churning gender fluid` wouldn't.)
+Any entries logged before this hour will belong to the previous day. (e.g. `01:30 PROJ: reticulating splines` would belong to the previous day but `02:00 PROJ: writing treatise on "kepeken e"` wouldn't.)
 This allows you to track your time how you expect rather than have an awkward switch over at midnight.

 ## Installation